roboshoes/cane/docs/style.md

 Utilities for managing CSS styles and classes.

-All functions that take DOM nodes as an argument can be used with a single DOM node, and array of DOM nodes, or a `NodeList`.
+All functions that take DOM nodes as an argument can be used with a single DOM node, an array of DOM nodes, or a `NodeList`.

 ## addClass(nodes, string)